 To further encourage the transition of SBIR research into DoD acquisition programs as well as the private sector, certain DoD Components have developed their own Phase II Enhancement policy.
-Under this policy, the Component will provide a Phase II awardee with additional Phase II SBIR funding if the company can match the additional SBIR funds with non-SBIR funds from DoD acquisition programs or the private sector.
+Under this policy, the Component will provide a Phase II awardee with additional Phase II SBIR funding if the proposing small business concern can match the additional SBIR funds with non-SBIR funds from DoD acquisition programs or the private sector.